Bingerma/MEris-Lunch-Support/Privacy.md

 We do not sell, trade, or rent your personal information to third parties.
 However, we may disclose your IP address to legal authorities or other third parties if required by law or if we believe in good faith that such disclosure is necessary to:

 - Comply with a legal obligation;
-- Protect and defend the rights or property of MEris午餐;
+- Protect and defend the rights or property of 兆能瑞时（常州）科技有限公司;
 - Prevent or investigate possible wrongdoing in connection with the App;
 - Protect the personal safety of users or the public.